simonagren/simonagren.github.io/content/posts/2021-05-01--pnpps-consent-auth/index.md

 ![pnppsauth](./pnppsauth.png)

-When it comes to PnP PowerShell and authentication, the team have done great work providing a variety of options.
-The authentication has changed a little, and now requires an Azure AD Application registration.
-You could always create your own application registration, but in order to make life easier for you, PnP PowerShell (and Microsoft CLI) defaults to using `PnP Management Shell`.
+When it comes to authentication in PnP Powershell, the team have done great work providing a variety of options.
+The authentication has changed a little and now requires an Azure AD Application registration.
+You could either create an application registration on use the built in option.
+In order to make life easier for you, PnP PowerShell (and Microsoft CLI) defaults to using `PnP Management Shell`.
 What is PnP Management Shell?

 > IMPORTANT!: If you haven't already upgraded from the legacy PnP PowerShell module you can follow  <a href="https://pnp.github.io/powershell/articles/installation.html" target="_blank">this instruction</a>

 # PnP Management Shell
-It's a "multi-tenant" Azure AD application, registered in "the PnP" tenant.
+It's a multi-tenant Azure AD application, registered in "the PnP" tenant.
 If you decide to consent and allow people in your organization to use `PnP Management Shell`, you are not creating a new application registration.
-It will be added to your `enterprise applications` in the Azure AD of your tenant.
-PnP Management Shell will only use delegated permission and has been prepared with all of the scopes you would need to utilize every cmdlet in PnP PowerShell.
+It is added to `enterprise applications` in the Azure AD of your tenant.
+PnP Management Shell only uses delegated permission and is prepared with all the necessary scopes to utilize every cmdlet in PnP PowerShell.
-Since it's a lot of scopes, not all organizations are keen to consent to all of them.
+Not all organizations are keen to consent to all of the scopes.

-You basically have three options:
+You have three options:
 - Consent to PnP Management Shell and all of the scopes
 - Create your own Azure AD Application registration
 - Consent to PnP Management Shell and the specific scopes you want

 # Consent to PnP Management Shell and all of the scopes
 This is the most convenient option for you as a user.
 Since PnP PowerShell default to using `PnP Management Shell` if not else specified.
-If you fully consent you are free to PnP PowerShell away.
+If you fully consent you are free to "PnP PowerShell away".
 It's not an option for some organizations that always think "least privileges needed".

 If you want to consent to all of the scopes you could log in as an administrator using:
 ```powershell